(This post was originally published on June 12, 2014. We’ve updated it for accuracy and completeness.)

 AlphaHosting (by SimpleHelix)

 Formerly Simple Helix Hosting Solutions, AlphaHosting is a fully-managed hosting provider that offers shared, cloud and dedicated hosting plans.
 They currently power 30,000 Magneto webstores and over 100,000 domains.
 They also offer 100% U.S. based support staff.
-More recently, Alphahosting has stopped offering phone support, which could be a deal breaker for some merchants.
+As of march 2019, Alpha Hosting now offers 24/7 phone support, along with ticketing and emails.
 Learn more about Alphahosting.

 MageMojo specializes in dedicated hosting for Magento webstores only.
 They use the Amazon Cloud to host their servers.
 Their plans start at $300/month and include a free migration, 24/7 Magento Expert support, dedicated IP addresses and SSH access.
 See comments below for positive feedback about MageMojo.
 Learn more about MageMojo.